fordb/bird2vec/README.md

 ## Model Training
 * Model parameters are controlled in the config in `config/settings.py`
 * Model training performance is logged to Weights and Biases by default

+## To Dos
+* Fix: improve the subset function to ensure that high quality signals are included (true peaks) and that duplicates aren't created for short samples
+* Add in ambient noise for cases that are not birds (rain, wind, silence, cars, dogs, etc.)
+* Remove very low frequency birds from data
+* Expand the recordings beyond just owls
+* Expand the recordings to all birds across the world (not just recordings in US)
+* Play around with audio cleaning a bit more
+* Add a better inference pipeline
+* Incorporate the grades of the audio clips to give the model harder challenges in eval
+* Publish model to Hugging Face
+* Publish dataset to Hugging Face
+* Compare performance against BirdNET model ([GitHub](https://github.com/kahst/BirdNET-Analyzer), [paper](https://www.sciencedirect.com/science/article/pii/S1574954121000273))
+* Integrate with BirdNET-Pi